Aneesh241/Bill/README.md

 ## Contributing

-This is an end semester project.
+This is a User Interface and Design (UID) end semester project.
 For any suggestions or improvements, please contact the developer.

 ## License

 This project is created for educational purposes.